 Looking for char kway teow with duck egg when visiting Kuala Lumpur?
 You can find it on Jalar Alor.
 Never tried durian fruit?
 This is your chance…if you can handle the potent fragrance.

-At the end of the street, wait for a table at Wong Ah Wah (don’t worry, tables open up frequently – or agree to share a table and get seated sooner) where they specialize is BBQ chicken wings and satay sticks.
+At the end of the street is Wong Ah Wah, where they specialize is BBQ chicken wings and satay sticks.

 Changkat Bukit Bintang Bars

 All of the bars offer al fresco seating along the street – and a few have open-air upstairs balconies.
-Some of the best Kuala Lumpur nightclubs – like Havana, The Whisky Bar and Rockafellers – are found on Changkat Bukit Bintang.
+Some of the best Kuala Lumpur nightclubs – like Havana, The Whisky Bar and Rockafellers – are found here, as well.

 Day 3 in Kuala Lumpur

-On Day 3 of your KL city tour itinerary, explore one of the most beautiful places in Kuala Lumpur – the city gardens.
+On day 3 of your KL city tour itinerary, explore the beautiful city gardens.
 Then design a self-guided Kuala Lumpur walking tour to three of the most interesting districts.

 Perdana Botanical Gardens